-The Central Oregon Nordic Club is sponsoring three ski clinics for skiers of different abilities on the final weekend of January and first weekend of February.
+The Central Oregon Nordic Club is sponsoring three ski clinics for skiers of different abilities on the first two weekends of February.

 Details and signup for each clinic are on the CONC Meetup site at this link: https://www.meetup.com/Central-Oregon-Nordic-Club/.